Oligodendrogliomas usually form in the cerebral white matter in the front of the brain.

 Every case is different.
 Your care provider can give you more information about your child’s case.

 Recovery and long-term effects of oligodendroglioma in children and teens depend on features of the tumor and treatments received.
-Your child will need ongoing follow-up care, lab tests, and routine MRI scans to monitor for recurrence or progression.
 Survivors of oligodendroglioma also should be monitored for late effects of therapy.

 Your child’s care team will give you a survivorship care plan after treatment ends.
-This report includes needed tests and tips for a healthful lifestyle.
+This report includes needed tests and tips for a healthy lifestyle.
 Your care plan should also include referrals to support services such as neurology, rehabilitation therapy, school services, and psychology.

 All cancer survivors should adopt healthy lifestyle habits.
 It is important to have regular medical checkups by a primary care physician.